weldr/lorax/docs/lorax-composer.rst

 Numeric ports, or their names from ``/etc/services`` can be used in the ``ports`` enabled/disabled lists.

+The blueprint settings extend any existing settings in the image templates, so if ``sshd`` is already enabled it will extend the list of ports with the ones listed by the blueprint.

 If the distribution uses ``firewalld`` you can specify services listed by ``firewall-cmd --get-services`` in a ``customizations.firewall.services`` section::